ppetrovtv/pine_script_docs/source/Where_can_I_get_more_information.rst

 External resources
 ------------------

-- `Pinescripters <https://pinescripters.com>`__, the most active independent community of Pine coders, a place to share ideas, resources, and to learn.
+- `PineCoders <https://pinecoders.com>`__ publishes useful information for Pine coders.
 - `Kodify <https://kodify.net/tradingview-programming-articles>`__ has TradingView tutorials on various topics for beginners and more experienced coders alike.
   Topics include plotting, alerts, strategy orders, and complete example indicators and strategies.
-- `Backtest Rookies <https://backtest-rookies.com/category/tradingview>`__ publishes high-quality blog articles focusing on realizing specific tasks in Pine.
+- `Backtest Rookies <https://backtest-rookies.com/category/tradingview>`__ publishes good quality blog articles focusing on realizing specific tasks in Pine.
-- There is a Pine Script community growing on `StackOverflow <https://stackoverflow.com/questions/tagged/pine-script>`__.
-See questions tagged with *pine-script*.
+- There is a Pine Script community growing on `StackOverflow <https://stackoverflow.com/questions/tagged/pine-script>`__ where you can ask questions.
+See the ones tagged with *pine-script*.